MattSegal/devblog/content/django-prod-architecture.md

 ![typical server setup]({attach}django-prod-architecture/typical-server.png)

-Some things same as the simple setup above: it's still a Linux virtual machine with Django being run by Gunicorn.
+Some things are the same as the simple setup above: it's still a Linux virtual machine with Django being run by Gunicorn.
 There are three main differences:

 - SQLite has been replaced by a different database, [PostgreSQL](https://www.postgresql.org/)